Society of Hispanic Professional Engineers By-Laws

 ARTICLE XII

-Amendments can be proposed by any members and will be approved by two-thirds (⅔) of the executive board.
-Any amendments more than 30% of the by-laws/constitution need approval from the chapter advisor.
+2. Amendments can be proposed by any members and will be approved by two-thirds (⅔) of the executive board.
+Any amendments over 30% of the by-laws/constitution need approval from the chapter advisor.

 ARTICLE XIII